maziac/DeZog/design/DeZogProtocol.md

 | 1     | 1    | 0-223, 0xFE, 0xFF | The 8k bank to use. |

 Note:
-- ROM0 = 254
+- ROM = 0xFF (255)
-- ROM1 = 255
+Note: If 0xFE is used on slot 0 this is interpreted as 0xFF.
-On real HW this is the same, 0xFE and 0xFF will both be interpreted as 0xFF.
+Upto DeZog 2.7.x this was used.
+Later only 0xFF was sent.

 Response (Length=2):